glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 ## Program Overview

 Sigmanauts gain exclusive access to the team, representing and bringing ideas to the wider community.
-Sigmanauts are activily helping shape and grow Ergo, whether it's with their contributions in writing, campaigning, or shaping of the sigmanauts structure (and even Ergo itself).
+Sigmanauts are activily helping shape and grow Ergo, whether it's with their contributions in writing, campaigning, community moderation, or by helping to shape the structure of the Sigmanaut program.

 The following text is directly borrowed from the [**The Sigmanauts Programme**](https://ergoplatform.org/en/blog/the-sigmanauts-programme/) blog post (Dec.
 2021)-
 ## Program Goals and Intent